ML4Net/latex-report/README.md

 - `images/`: stores all images and diagrams included in the report.
 - `bibliography/`: holds references and bibliography files.
 - `main.tex`: the main LaTeX file that compiles the entire report.
+- `appendix-main.tex`: the LaTeX file that compiles the appendix.
-- `compile.sh`: a script to compile the report.
+- `compile.sh`: a script to compile the report and appendix, or clean the build environment.

 ## Authors